drain flies

 • Mix equal parts

-• Rinse in the morning
+• Rinse the next morning

-These help break down leftover buildup.
+They help to break down any old buildup.

 4. Keep the Drain Dry for a Few Days

-• Fix leaking taps
+• Repair leaky taps

-• Run the bathroom fan after showers
+• The bathroom fan should be turned on after showers

 5. Use a Simple Trap for Adult Flies

-DIY trap:
+DIY trap

-• A drop of dish soap
+• One drop of dish soap

 Pros & Cons of Common Drain Fly Solutions